kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 _&conn_ is a reference to a database connection, which is used to execute the query against the database.
 This connection is established using Diesel’s connection API (e.g., _PgConnection_ for PostgreSQL).

 _.unwrap()_ is used to unwrap the _Result_ returned by ``load::<Product>()``.
 This method will either return the query results (if successful) or panic if there was an error.
 Usually it is discouraged to use `unwrap` in production code unless I am certain that the query will succeed, as it causes the program to panic on an error.
-We were using `unwrap` as wanted the program to panic and stop running, which will give us a clear sign that the data is not updated.
+We were using `unwrap` as wanted the program to panic and stop running, which will give us a clear sign that the data was not updated.
 If I implemented it now I will rather use `expect` with the custom message but keep the panicking behaviour.
 ```shell
 let products = products_dsl::products